Garbage Haulers

 I remember going to John Deines' house when I was very young.
 My father always referred to his truck as the "Sugar Wagon" and the men would always stop at the Blow Fly Inn which was located near the city dump for a beer at the end of the day.

-In winter months, the garbage haulers frequently came to the rescue of the city by helping to dispose of tons of accumulated snow that brought Portland to a halt.
+In winter, the garbage haulers frequently came to the city's rescue by helping dispose of tons of accumulated snow that threatened to bring Portland to a halt.

 The garbage business was featured on the front page of the Oregonian in October 1938 when Ed Weber innocently hauled away a valuable piece of radium.

-More controversy struck the industry in the spring of 1963 when the Teamsters announced a 25 cent per can increase (on a base of $1.50 per can per week) for most residential and commercial customers.
-The complaints were directed to City Hall, although the City Council did not formally approve rates at that time.
+More controversy struck the industry in the spring of 1963 when the Teamsters announced a 25-cent per can increase (on a base of $1.50 per can per week) for most residential and commercial customers.
+The complaints were directed to City Hall, although the City Council did not formally approve rates then.
 Some independent (non-union) operators chose not to increase rates and allegedly met with hostility from the union operators.
-A truck owned by the independent Lehl Sanitary Co. was burned and the owner claimed he was being harassed by the union.
-John H. Deines, secretary of Local 220, made no comment about the truck burning, but did say, "We've got 400 members and who knows how each one of them feels about it."
-At this time there were about 30 to 40 companies operating 228 licensed trucks in Portland.
-Despite the controversy, City Commissioner William A. Bowes called Portland a "paradise" compared to other cities in garbage collection services and said the homeowners pay one of the lowest rates in the country for comparable cities.
-Bowes remarked, "Here you not only don't have to separate it, but they even come to your backyard and pick it up."
+A truck owned by the independent Lehl Sanitary Co. was burned, and the owner claimed he was being harassed by the union.
+John H. Deines, secretary of Local 220, made no comment about the truck burning but did say, "We've got 400 members, and who knows how each one of them feels about it."
+At this time, about 30 to 40 companies were operating 228 licensed trucks in Portland.
+Despite the controversy, City Commissioner William A. Bowes called Portland a "paradise" compared to other cities regarding garbage collection services and said the homeowners pay one of the lowest rates in the country for comparable cities.
+Bowes remarked, "Here, you not only don't have to separate it, but they even come to your backyard and pick it up."

-In 1987, Portland began requiring all garbage and recycling companies to offer recycling service to their customers.
-Consolidation in the industry began and by 1989 there were 112 companies operating in Portland.
+In 1987, Portland began requiring all garbage and recycling companies to offer recycling services to their customers.
+Consolidation in the industry began, and by 1989, 112 companies were operating in Portland.

 In 1992, Portland adopted a franchise system for the residential collection sector.
-The franchise system was proposed for the commercial sector as well, but the business community expressed a strong desire to retain a free market system.
+The franchise system was also proposed for the commercial sector, but the business community expressed a strong desire to retain a free market system.
 The Residential Franchise Agreement, still in place today, assigned Portland garbage and recycling companies serving residential customers to specific areas of the city.
-When this system first started, there were 69 residential garbage and recycling companies.
-By 2013, there were only 18 franchised residential collection companies in the city of Portland, many still owned by Volga German families.
+When this system first started, 69 residential garbage and recycling companies existed.
+By 2013, there were only 18 franchised residential collection companies in Portland, many still owned by Volga German families.

 No matter how bad business gets for others, the garbage haulers have a standard joke.
 For them, "business is always picking up."
 That's fortunate for all of us.

-More controversy struck the industry in the spring of 1963 when the Teamsters announced a 25 cent per can increase (on a base of $1.50 per can per week) for most residential and commercial customers.
-The complaints were directed to City Hall, although the City Council did not formally approve rates at that time.
+More controversy struck the industry in the spring of 1963 when the Teamsters announced a 25-cent per can increase (on a base of $1.50 per can per week) for most residential and commercial customers.
+The complaints were directed to City Hall, although the City Council did not formally approve rates then.
 Some independent (non-union) operators chose not to increase rates and allegedly met with hostility from the union operators.
-A truck owned by the independent Lehl Sanitary Co. was burned and the owner claimed he was being harassed by the union.
-John H. Deines, secretary of Local 220, made no comment about the truck burning, but did say, "We've got 400 members and who knows how each one of them feels about it."
-At this time there were about 30 to 40 companies operating 228 licensed trucks in Portland.
-Despite the controversy, City Commissioner William A. Bowes called Portland a "paradise" compared to other cities in garbage collection services and said the homeowners pay one of the lowest rates in the country for comparable cities.
-Bowes remarked, "Here you not only don't have to separate it, but they even come to your backyard and pick it up."
+A truck owned by the independent Lehl Sanitary Co. was burned, and the owner claimed he was being harassed by the union.
+John H. Deines, secretary of Local 220, made no comment about the truck burning but did say, "We've got 400 members, and who knows how each one of them feels about it."
+At this time, about 30 to 40 companies were operating 228 licensed trucks in Portland.
+Despite the controversy, City Commissioner William A. Bowes called Portland a "paradise" compared to other cities regarding garbage collection services and said the homeowners pay one of the lowest rates in the country for comparable cities.
+Bowes remarked, "Here, you not only don't have to separate it, but they even come to your backyard and pick it up."

-In 1987, Portland began requiring all garbage and recycling companies to offer recycling service to their customers.
-Consolidation in the industry began and by 1989 there were 112 companies operating in Portland.
+In 1987, Portland began requiring all garbage and recycling companies to offer recycling services to their customers.
+Consolidation in the industry began, and by 1989, 112 companies were operating in Portland.

 In 1992, Portland adopted a franchise system for the residential collection sector.
-The franchise system was proposed for the commercial sector as well, but the business community expressed a strong desire to retain a free market system.
+The franchise system was also proposed for the commercial sector, but the business community expressed a strong desire to retain a free market system.
 The Residential Franchise Agreement, still in place today, assigned Portland garbage and recycling companies serving residential customers to specific areas of the city.
-When this system first started, there were 69 residential garbage and recycling companies.
-By 2013, there were only 18 franchised residential collection companies in the city of Portland, many still owned by Volga German families.
+When this system first started, 69 residential garbage and recycling companies existed.
+By 2013, there were only 18 franchised residential collection companies in Portland, many still owned by Volga German families.

 No matter how bad business gets for others, the garbage haulers have a standard joke.
 For them, "business is always picking up."
 That's fortunate for all of us.